Kari-VM/Kari-VM/README.md

-- 👋 Hi, I’m @Kari-VM
-- 👀 I’m interested in Finance and Data Analysis
-- 🌱 I’m currently learning PostgreSQL and Bash
+Hi, I’m Karishma.
+I’m interested in Finance and Data Analytics.
+I’m currently learning PostgreSQL and Bash.
-- 📫 You can email me at karivm4196@gmail.com
+You can email me at karivm4196@gmail.com

 <!---
 Kari-VM/Kari-VM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.